The European Battery Hub invents a new way of studying batteries with synchrotron techniques, based on sharing ideas, beamtime and data.

 Line graph with multiple colored lines showing fluctuating data trends over time.

-Check our last publication
+Check out our latest publication

 The Hub gathers battery scientists and synchrotron experts from France, Germany and Sweden